 There is no one-size-fits-all answer to this question.
 The best way to prevent spoofing attacks depends on the type of attack you’re dealing with.

-For DNS, IP, and ARP spoofing, the best defense is to use a VPN.
+The best defense for DNS, IP, and ARP spoofing is to use a VPN.
 A VPN encrypts your traffic and hides your real IP address, making it much more difficult for attackers to spoof your identity.

 For email spoofing, the best defense is to be vigilant about the emails you open and the links you click on.
 If you’re not expecting an email from someone, don’t open it.
 And if you’re unsure if a link is safe, don’t click on it.
 You can also use an email security solution that includes anti-spoofing measures.
-These solutions can detect and block emails that are trying to spoof your domain.
+These solutions can detect and block emails trying to spoof your domain.

 Will a free VPN protect me from spoofing attacks?